biswaav1983/kafkahandson/README.md

 Practical Demo for setup Kafka in containers and SSl configuration steps
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this Demo We have to docker-compose.yml file for Kafka setup with SSL and with out SSL.
+In this Demo We have two docker-compose.yml file for Kafka setup with SSL and with out SSL.

 Prerequisite
 ***********